 Airbnb: I’m a new convert to Airbnb but I suddenly get what the fuss is all about.
 It’s so nice to be able to self cater in your own apartment, and it’s often a way cheaper option that staying at a hotel.
 (You can get a huge discount off your first stay if you sign up for Airbnb here!)

-Couchsurfing: I love being able to meet up with locals and have a truly unique experience in their city, and Couchsurfing.org helps me do just that!
+Couchsurfing: I love being able to meet up with locals and have a truly unique experience in their city, and Couchsurfing helps me do just that!

 Hosting: I used to host my site through GoDaddy, but their customer service was terrible.
 I’ve now switched to HostGator, which offers much better support, and after I made the switch my site load time was cut in half.
-Highly recommended!
-Another alternative I’ve heard high praise for is SiteGround.
-They have awesome support and are more reliable than the big hosting sites – in fact the only reason I didn’t go with them was that HostGator was a bit cheaper at the time I signed up.
+However HostGator is part of a really big company, so I know a lot of bloggers opt for SiteGround instead, which is supposed to have excellent customer service and be perfect for WordPress sites.

 Travel Blog Success: To be honest I have mixed feelings about Travel Blog Success, and think a large reason so many travel bloggers promote them is that the affiliate payout is huge (I’ll make $100 if you buy it through my link).
 It was also significantly cheaper when I bought it than it is now.
 The lessons might be helpful for beginner bloggers, but they’ve also become a little stale – you might be better taking advice from lifestyle blogging communities instead, which tend to be more up to date.